Consumer and Family Carer Workforce Development

 Peer work is a collective term for a broad range of roles where either consumer or carer lived experience is an essential requirement.
 In Victoria, this is often referred to as lived experience work because the phrase peer work is often used to describe peer support work, rather than the broad range of roles that comprise consumer and carer work.

-- Consumer and family carer workers, this page gives you access to tools and support to help you navigate being a ‘peer inside’ mental health services.
+- Consumer and family carer lived experience workers, this page gives you access to tools and support to help you navigate being a ‘peer inside’ mental health services.

-- Managers, coordinators and colleagues this page helps you ‘peer inside’ and access training and information about consumer or family carer work.
+- Managers, coordinators and colleagues this page helps you ‘peer inside’ and access information about consumer or family carer work.

 Who are the lived experience (peer) workforces?